fbartho/wsc2015-gpsrecorder/README.md

 Results can be found in [data/](./data) more [documentation](./data/data-files.md) exists in that folder as well!

+Also, to merge data from alternate data directories into your current one, run:

+	node merge-data.js -p <path_to_alternate_data_directory>

 #### Live-Updating Google Map

 After launching record.js (which will poll the WSC API and cache the data for you) open [./html/livemap.html] in your browser to see a live updating google map!